anoncx/Flame-Grabber/README.md

 </div>

 ### Info
-  • Zephry Grabber is a OP grabber which grabs everything from a computer such as cookies, discord tokens, passwords, system info and stuff like that.
+  • Flame Grabber is a OP grabber which grabs everything from a computer such as cookies, discord tokens, passwords, system info and stuff like that.

 ### Disclaimer
   • This program is provided for educational and research purposes only.
 The creator of this program does not condone or support any illegal or malicious activity, and will not be held            responsible for any such actions taken by others who may use this program.
 By downloading or using this program, you acknowledge that you are solely responsible for any consequences          that may result from the use of this program.